carpentries-incubator/hermes_stat_inf_data_vis/learners/setup.md

 Jupyter Notebook or cloud-based equivalent such as [Google Colab](https://colab.google/).

 If you're using Google Colab, you don't need any installation.
-Just create a Google account - if you don't have one already -, create a new Colab notebook and start coding.
+Just create a Google account - if you don't have one already -, create a new Colab Notebook by clicking on <kbd>New Notebook</kbd> in the above link, and start coding.

 Otherwise, to install Jupyter Notebook and Python on your computer together, we recommend using [Anaconda](https://www.anaconda.com/download/success).